 Home Insurance and Interior Home Quality: Economy vs Builder's Grade vs Custom vs Designer Grade?

-Home finishings are typically divided into the following different quality grades:
+Home finishings are typically divided into five different quality grades:

 - Economy Grade